Debbie Abrahams MP (Oldham East and Saddleworth)

 Huw Merriman MP (Bexhill and Battle)

 Huw is a Conservative Party politician in the UK.
 He is the Member of Parliament for the constituency of Bexhill and Battle; a semi-rural part of East Sussex located on the south coast between Eastbourne and Hastings, and reaching north to the High Weald Area of Outstanding Natural Beauty.
 He is chairman of the All Party Parliamentary Group on Bees, which campaigns to raise awareness of the risks to pollinators, and he is championing the Long-horned bee.
-Huw has been appointed Parliamentary Private Secretary to the Secretary of State for Work and Pensions.View Species
+Huw is Chair of the Transport Committee.View Species

 Damien Moore (Southport)